Eclampsia

 Patients should be followed clinically for resolution of hypertension, proteinuria, and end-organ dysfunction.
 Hypertension and/or proteinuria persisting for >6 months post partum requires evaluation for causes unrelated to pregnancy.

 Recurrence risk: The risk of recurrence in a subsequent pregnancy is ~20%; however, the actual number is subject to some variation dependent on individual risk factors (see Preeclampsia).
-Acetylsalicylic acid (ASA) is thought to improve the development of placental vascularization around the time of placentation, thereby reducing the risk of subsequent early onset preeclampsia by up to 20%.
+Acetylsalicylic acid (ASA) is thought to improve the development of placental vascularization around the time of placentation, thereby reducing the risk of subsequent early onset preeclampsia by up to 20% to 40%.

 We would love to hear from you